project-talan/tln-cli/docs/dotenv.md

            └ auth            [PORT=9082]
 ```

-* First obious step is to collect all variables from project's root.
-If we execute next commnd from `company/department/teamone/project1`
+* First obvious step is to collect all variables from project's root.
+If we execute next command from `company/department/teamone/project1`
   > \> tln dotenv --downstream=2

     the output will be (by default, it will be stored inside `.env` file)
     ```
       DBS_MONGO_CONNECTION=localhost:27017